4 Things Humans Need to Change to Avoid Catastrophic Climate Crisis

 Article by: Andrew Martin author of, Rethink...
 Your World, Your Future and Director of Rethink Consult

-Australia has seen over 5.9 million hectares (15 million acres) burnt, 2,500 buildings destroyed and more than 22 people have lost their lives in recent weeks.
-The unprecedented bush fires have seen the Navy called in to evacuate citizens from fire ravaged areas who are cut off from escape routes due to the catastrophic fires.
-The recent rescue efforts of thousands of people from a beach in Mallacoota by HMAS Choules resembles scenes of soldiers being rescued from the beach of Dunkirk.
-This isn't Dunkirk, it is Australia, and it has entered a climate war footing.
+Since the fires started in September of 2019 around 27 million acres have burned, 29 people have died, 2,500 buildings destroyed and over a billion native animals have perished.
+The unprecedented bush fires in Australia have seen the Navy called in to evacuate citizens from fire ravaged areas who are cut off from escape routes due to the catastrophic fires.
+The recent rescue efforts of thousands of people from a beach in Mallacoota by HMAS Choules resembled scenes of soldiers being rescued from the beach of Dunkirk.
+This isn't Dunkirk, it is Australia, and it has entered a climate war footing, yet few in the political realms are willing to admit this.
 Some of the aerial footage being beamed around the globe resembles nuclear devastation with towns decimated and entire regions vaporised by fire.
 While Australia burns the predictions and links to anthropocentric climate change are becoming obvious and clear for all to see.
 With 2020 upon us, it is worth reflecting on how we got to this point.

-I was trawling through my bookshelf over the holiday period and came across a book I purchased in the early nineties.
-The book titled It’s a Matter of Survival was written in 1992 by David Suzuki and Anita Gordon.
+I was trawling through my bookshelf over the holiday period and came across a book I purchased in the early nineteen nineties.
+The book titled, It’s a Matter of Survival was written in 1992 by David Suzuki and Anita Gordon.
 Gordon and Suzuki caution of the transition we will need to make if we are to avoid a climate crisis and ecological devastation.
-Written almost thirty years ago the ominous warnings signs were visible then.
-Sadly while generally mainstream awareness has increased, due to the prominence of the Internet and widespread adoption of social media, everything has got a lot worse.
+Written almost thirty years ago the ominous warning signs were visible then.
+Sadly, while general mainstream awareness has increased, due to the prominence of the Internet and widespread adoption of social media, everything has got a lot worse.
 Fossil fuel use has increased, deforestation has escalated, soil erosion has intensified and the ecological extinction of flora and fauna has continued at an alarming pace.

 1. Discount Rates - Humans have Evolved to Favour the Present Over the Future